kaust-rccl/ksl-docs/docs/source/soft_env/neser/index.rst

 ==========
 Neser
 ==========
-Details of Neser, Module system and software environment.
+Details of Neser, Its module system and available compiler suites, libraries and programming environments.

 .. toctree::
    :maxdepth: 1